miellaby/entrelacs/ArrowsSpacePrototype.md

 ## Binary strings storage

 Binary strings, ranging from 12 up to 99 bytes in length, are stored directly into cells.
-This includes Blob signatures as well.
+This includes Blob footprints as well.

 To facilitate deduplication, binary strings are prefixed with a checksum.
 This checksum alone doesn't guarantee identification so the entire string needs to be compared when resolving an atom.